codeigniter4/CodeIgniter4/user_guide_src/source/general/modules.rst

 This is configured in the file **app/Config/Modules.php**.

-The auto-discovery system works by scanning for particular directories and files within psr4 namespaces that have been defined in **Config/Autoload.php**.
+The auto-discovery system works by scanning for particular directories and files within psr4 namespaces that have been defined in **Config/Autoload.php** and Composer packages.

 The discovery process would look for discoverable items on that path and should, for example, find the routes file at **acme/Blog/Config/Routes.php**.